CIS-5660-Fall-2024/hw02-jellyfish/README.md

 ## Houdini FAQ
 [File Cache Node](https://www.youtube.com/watch?v=00s9YWDWFs0) - How do I use the File Cache node?
 Where does it save and how do versions work?
+- Drop down the file cache node and the data will be save in disk.
+It saves time by caching the simulation data, so we don't need to recalculate everu time which saves time for rendering and playback.
 [Simulation Caching](https://www.youtube.com/watch?v=jwIuzB9FkX0) - Why is my timeline turning blue/orange?
 Why isn't my simulation updating even though I made changes?
+- Blue means houdini has all the geometry information cached in memory.
+Orange means the cache is out of the date.
+Houdini saves old information until users explicity tell it to update the information, cause sometimes we dont want to resimulate right after and freeze everything.
 ## (Optional) Extra Credit
 - Add another part to your jellyfish.
 This can be something real (ex: crown jellyfish and lions mane jellyfish have some pretty crazy features that might be fun to recreate) or whatever zany alien jellyfish addition you can imagine!
 - Refine one of the existing parts (ex: adding scalloped edges and dents/puckering to the bell of the jellyfish)